jmihali/evolutionary_algorithm/experiment_selection/experiment_selection.md

     * Given the constant parameters tournament selection strategy works alright for tournament size of 4 and 8 in this case.

+    * It seems that the tournament selection converges quickly due to lack of diversity preservation.

 * Many selection methods were unsuitable for our problem/data and thus performed poorly or completely randomly (i.e. selRoullete, selLexicase, selNSGA2, selRandom).